Harishangaran/financial_analysis/README.md

 pulling data from either yahoo finance or quandl.

-Let's learn how we can use free financial data sources and the power of open source python libraries can help us with financial analysis.
+Let's learn how we can use free financial data sources and the power of open source python libraries for financial analysis.

 ---------------------------------------------------------Files-----------------------------------------------------------------